pkisiel77/c_cpp_studsys/README.md

 # c_studsys

-Task management system in C.
+Task management system in C

 Written by a student based on old code.